-Whether you’re worried about the cost and hassle or probate court, you have young children who would need protection if you were gone, or you’re an older couple with concerns about leaving an inheritance directly to your adult children, you should be thinking about what we refer to as Estate Planning.
+Whether you’re worried about the cost and hassle of probate court, you have young children who would need protection if you were gone, or you’re an older couple with concerns about leaving an inheritance directly to your adult children, you should be thinking about Estate Planning.
 Estate Planning involves setting up wills and trusts to manage your affairs and protect your family after you’re gone.

 Avoiding Probate Court

-The primary goal of most Estate Plans is to protect your family from the cost and hassle of probate court.
+The primary goal of most Estate Plans is to protect your family from probate court.
 In Arkansas, probate must last at least six months, and most cases last much longer.
 The process is both very expensive and very public.
-The Elrod Firm offers clients a number of Estate Planning options to avoid probate court all together.
+The Elrod Firm offers clients a number of estate planning options to avoid probate court altogether.

 Revocable Living Trust

 One estate planning tool we often use to bypass the probate process is the Revocable Living Trust.
 This Trust is much like a Last Will and Testament in that it lays out a client’s last wishes for handling affairs after death.
 Unlike a Will, however, this Trust does not pass through probate court.